Measuring Your XJ Cherokee Driveshafts

 If you have an early model transfer case, simply measure from the outermost lip of the rear out-put seal on the transfer case to the center of the joint at the differential end.
 From this original dimension, we will be able to determine the required length of the drive shaft as an end result.

+We offer a couple spline and yoke options for you to choose from.
+You should choose the options you prefer the shaft to have.
 The S spline is a conventional spline stub that will yield a safe, effective and usable stroke of 3”.
 The X spline is longer than the S spline.
 The X spline is cut for the full length of the spline stub.
 This gives a bit more than twice the contact area between the slip yoke and spline stub and a stroke of 4-1/2".
 This in and of itself will net more than twice the life on these two components.

 With the XB configuration, we will use a heavy rubber boot which is banded down with stainless steel banding to seal all of the contaminates out and keep the grease in.
 The XC configuration uses the same slip yoke & spline stub but instead of using the rubber boot, we drill and tap the slip yoke for a grease fitting and use a dust cap which has convolutions that follow the spline stub for sealing.
 The XB is best for wet and dirty conditions.
 The XC is best for rocks and extreme wheeling.